Have you ever turned on your PC, but there’s no signal to monitor?

 - Connect the video cable that goes to the monitor.

-- Plugin the power supply, start the computer.
+- Turn on the power supply, and start the computer.

 If an image appears on the screen, the problem is definitely in your integrated graphics card.
 Consider purchasing a discrete graphics card.
 If there’s still no signal on the monitor, the solution is that you need to service the motherboard (at an authorized service center) or get another one.